Learning Data-adaptive Nonparametric Kernels: DANK in Large Scale Case

 \section{DANK in Large Scale Case}

-Scalability in kernel methods is a vital issue which often limits their applications in large datasets \citep{maji2013efficient,rahimi2007random,wang2016spsd}, especially for nonparametric kernel learning using semi-definite programming.
-Hence, in this section, we investigate kernel approximation in nonparametric kernel learning, and take our DANK model embedded in SVM as an example to illustrate this scheme.
-The presented theoretical results in this section are also suitable to other nonparametric kernel learning based algorithms.
+Scalability in kernel methods is a vital issue which often limits their applications in large data sets \citep{rahimi2007random,wang2016spsd,liu2020survey}, especially for nonparametric kernel learning optimized by semi-definite programming.
+Hence, in this section, we take our DANK model embedded in SVM as an example to study our kernel approximation approach.
+The presented results in this section are also suitable to other nonparametric kernel learning based algorithms.

 To consider the scalability of our DANK model embedded in SVM in large-scale situations, problem~\eqref{mainrank} is reformulate as